Buying real estate in Guatemala?

 Sources: Global Property Guide, Sigloxxi Real Estate Market Report

-Both expatriates and locals often share stories about the prolonged waiting periods for administrative tasks, including property transactions.
-These tales are common in surveys and guides for foreign buyers, highlighting the challenges of navigating Guatemala's complex property buying process.
+Both expatriates and locals often share stories of prolonged waiting periods for administrative tasks, including property transactions.
+These experiences underline the importance of patience and persistence.

 Buying real estate is a significant investment.
 Don't rely solely on your intuition.
 Gather the right information to make the best decision.